t-neumann/sff-adaptersplitter/README.md

 INSTALLATION
 ============

-In order to build NextGenMap only "cMake":http://www.cmake.org/ (>=2.8) and g++ are required.
+In order to build NextGenMap only [cmake](http://www.cmake.org/) (>=2.8) and g++ are required.
 Typically these tools should be already available on your computer.
 If not, please install them.
-The installation process utilizes "cMake":http://www.cmake.org/ (>=2.8) to create a simple Makefile, which can then build with standard "make".
+The installation process utilizes *cmake* to create a simple Makefile, which can then build with standard *make*.

     mkdir build
     cd build